 The following sensor commands perform mitigation actions against EDR sensors.

 Tells the sensor that all activity starting at a specific process (and its children) should be denied and killed.
-Great for ransomware mitigation.
+This particular command is excellent for ransomware mitigation.

 Tells the sensor to allow network connectivity again (after it was segregated).